MazinI129/Dubhacks-25-/AUTH_SETUP.md

 ### "Google sign in failed"
 - Check GOOGLE_CLIENT_ID in `.env`
-- Verify `http://localhost:5173` is in authorized origins
+- Verify both `http://localhost:5173` and `https://main.dqvvdigpb796o.amplifyapp.com` are in authorized origins

 ### "Failed to connect to auth server"
 - Make sure `npm run auth` is running